-Studio is Resi’s new online portal for managing your organization’s live streaming.
-Studio features a more intuitive and powerful interface where you will be able to configure your hardware, schedule live and replay events to multiple destinations, and archive and distribute media from past events.
+Studio is Resi’s online portal for managing your organization’s live streaming.
+It is an intuitive and powerful interface where you will be able to configure your hardware, schedule live and replay events to multiple destinations, and archive and distribute media from past events.

 Studio is organized into 5 main areas: